EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13pro-diy-intel-ultra-3-configuration-new.md

 Bezel

-* Black  Not available with your other selected options.
+* Bezel, Black  Not available with your other selected options.
 Reload page to reset.
-* Green  Not available with your other selected options.
+* Bezel, Green  Not available with your other selected options.
 Reload page to reset.
-* Red  Not available with your other selected options.
+* Bezel, Red  Not available with your other selected options.
 Reload page to reset.
-* Translucent  Not available with your other selected options.
+* Bezel, Translucent  Not available with your other selected options.
 Reload page to reset.
-* Orange  Not available with your other selected options.
+* Bezel, Orange  Not available with your other selected options.
 Reload page to reset. +€10
-* Lavender  Not available with your other selected options.
+* Bezel, Lavender  Not available with your other selected options.
 Reload page to reset. +€10
-* Gray  Not available with your other selected options.
+* Bezel, Gray  Not available with your other selected options.
 Reload page to reset. +€10
-* Translucent Orange  Not available with your other selected options.
+* Bezel, Translucent Orange  Not available with your other selected options.
 Reload page to reset. +€10
-* Translucent Purple  Not available with your other selected options.
+* Bezel, Translucent Purple  Not available with your other selected options.
 Reload page to reset. +€10
-* Translucent Green  Not available with your other selected options.
+* Bezel, Translucent Green  Not available with your other selected options.
 Reload page to reset. +€10
-* Translucent Black  Not available with your other selected options.
+* Bezel, Translucent Black  Not available with your other selected options.
 Reload page to reset. +€10

 **Keyboard**